bwks/holepunch/README.md

 Python library to generate ACL and firewall rules for network devices.
 This project is in the early stages so I cannot guarantee it will not have breaking changes.

+Note: This project is tested with python3.6+ other versions of python are not supported, but may work.

 ## Project Goals
 - Create service/object groups based on YAML input
 - Create vendor specific ACL's based on YAML input